finmoorhouse/fin/src/writing/sagan.md

 I’m not exactly sure about the upshot for effective altruism and longtermism.
 But:

-1. I find it striking that I can list very few people who are even earnestly trying to create things that occupy a similar role to Sagan’s work<Sidenote label="work">Very wide in scope, scientifically literate, authentic, not unbearably pretentious.</Sidenote> today.
+1. I find it striking that I can list very few people who are even earnestly trying to create things that occupy a {% note "similar role to Sagan’s work" %}Very wide in scope, scientifically literate, authentic, not unbearably pretentious.{% endnote %} today.
-2. I think some themes that run through effective altruism and longtermism<Sidenote label='ea'>Messages to the effect that the appropriate reaction to major problems is to try solving them; that problems are solvable and have been solved; that dejection or mere guilt don’t achieve much unless they inspire action.</Sidenote> have the potential to be similarly compelling.
+2. I think some themes {% note "that run through effective altruism and longtermism" %}Messages to the effect that the appropriate reaction to major problems is to try solving them; that problems are solvable and have been solved; that dejection or mere guilt don’t achieve much unless they inspire action.{% endnote %} have the potential to be similarly compelling.